uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

 * Right click on the reprojected SA2 layer, and select **Open Attribute Table**
 * From the Attribute Table that opens, click the Select features using an expression button: ![image](https://user-images.githubusercontent.com/67612228/195261159-b949e22b-7634-4326-ab50-089b94e76dc4.png)
 * In the Select by Expression window that opens, paste the code from below into the Expression field, and then click `Select Features` in the bottom right of the window.
-* Close the Select by Expression window and Attribute Table
-* You should see the SEQ SA2 areas highlighted in yellow.
-* To permanently save this selection, right click on the reprojected SA2 layer, and select `Export > Save Selected Features As...`
-* Save your file as `SA2_SEQ`
-* Make sure the CRS stays as `EPSG:7856 - GDA2020 / MGA zone 56`, then click `OK`

 ``` SQL
  "GCC_NAME21"  =  'Greater Brisbane'